MandarGogate/av-challenge-website/challenge-data/data-spec.md

 All audios are single channel downsampled to 16 KHz and a bit depth of 16.

-## A. Training, development, evaluation data
+## Training, development, evaluation data

 The dataset is divided into training and development data.
 The evaluation dataset will be released later on.